-During a break at this past Concealed Carry Tactics class we had a discussion on quality of life and how carrying concealed factors into that idea.
-Many folks carry concealed and live, I choose to look at differently, I live my life and carry concealed.
+During a break at a recent Concealed Carry Tactics class we discussed quality of life and how carrying concealed factors into that concept.
+Many folks carry concealed and live around the gun, I choose to look at differently, I live my life and carry concealed.

-What does that really mean?
-It means a lot of folks limit their concealment options and by limiting their concealment options they reduce the ability to truly carry concealed.
-As part of the class students line up and everyone gets a chance to view the concealment system.
+What does the Ostrich Syndrome really mean?
+It means a lot of folks limit their concealment options.
+By limiting their concealment options they reduce the ability to truly carry concealed and be armed.
+As part of the class students line up and everyone gets a chance to view their concealment system.
 Usually we do this standing, sitting and kneeling to give folks a perspective of what they really look like when they are carrying concealed.
 The funny part is how often folks really think they are concealed when they are just covering up a bulge.

-It goes further than just equipment selection, there is a mindset that goes with carrying concealed that must be honed over years and the real key to carrying concealed is being comfortable.
-The more comfortable you with your concealment package the more competent you will be and the more competent you are the more confident you will be in public.
-Part of developing that comfort is just doing it, doing it as often as you can and that starts within the safety of your own home.
-I recommend that you make it a practice of carrying in your own, yes there is the enhanced security that carrying concealed will bring, but the real advantage is how you go about your daily life and the impact that carrying concealed has on your activities.
+It goes further than just equipment selection, there is a mindset that goes with carrying concealed that must be honed over years.
+The real key to carrying concealed is being comfortable.
+The more comfortable you are with your concealment load out the more competent you will be at concealing.
+The more competent you are the more confident you will be in public.
+Part of developing comfort is just doing it, doing it as often as you can and that starts within the safety of your own home.
+I recommend you make it a practice of carrying in your home.
+Yes, there is the enhanced security, but the real advantage is how you go about your daily life.
+The impact carrying concealed has on your daily activities.

-I find it interesting how many questions we get from prospective students about why we ask for a primary, secondary and backup holster system.
-Many will comment how they only have one system and they are good to go.
-Yet, when we see them in class and we peer review their system it can have a surprising effect.
+I find it interesting how many questions we get from prospective students asking why we require a primary, secondary and backup load out in our advanced concealment classes.
+Many will comment how they only have one load out and they are good to go.
+Yet, when we see them in class and we peer review their load out it can have a surprising effect.
 One student commented how we all know each of us is carrying concealed.
 True and you should expect that as more and more folks take up the art of concealed carry.
 More and more people will be looking, dressing down folks in public.
-So, if you can truly carry concealed with limited and I mean limited visual presence then the average American will be completely unaware.
+So, if you can truly carry concealed with limited and I mean limited visual signature then the average American will be completely unaware.